New Suicide Squad trailer leaks early – and includes a look at what the team are up against

 The new The Suicide Squad trailer is here.
 Kinda.
 Throughout the day, the full-length teaser has been available for a select few on YouTube as part of pre-roll ads.
-Now, it's been leaked on to social media before its official release.
+Now, it's been leaked as an "unlisted" video likely masquerading as a sneaky marketing ploy.

 Showcasing Idris Elba's Bloodsport in a particular tense showdown with Viola Davis' Amanda Waller, The Suicide Squad trailer puts all the pieces together, adds in a dash of crude humor (who had John Cena talking about buttholes on their DC bingo card a few years ago?
 Own up), and gives us a taste of what's almost certainly going to be the movie's Big Bad.
 It even makes reference to Bloodsport's past; the villain is incarcerated after shooting Superman with a kryptonite bullet.